 Why Do Tree Roots Invade Sewer Lines in Summer?

-Signs of root intrusion include slow-draining sinks and showers, gurgling sounds from drains, recurring blockages in the same drain, and sewage odours in the yard.
-A CCTV drain camera can confirm whether roots have entered the pipe and show the extent of the damage.
+Root intrusion shows up as sinks and showers draining slowly, gurgling from the drains, the same drain blocking again and again, and a sewage smell in the yard.
+A CCTV drain camera confirms whether roots are in the pipe and how far the damage goes.

 What About Garden Taps and Irrigation Leaks?

-Garden taps and irrigation systems get heavy use in summer and are common sources of water waste.
-A dripping garden tap might seem minor, but it can waste thousands of litres over a summer season and increase your water bill significantly.
+Garden taps and irrigation get hammered in summer, and they waste more water than anything else on the property.
+A dripping garden tap looks like nothing, but it can waste thousands of litres across a summer and show up on the water bill.

-Walk around your property before summer and check every outdoor tap, hose connection, and irrigation fitting.
-Turn the system on and look for leaks, wet patches, or sprinkler heads that are not working properly.
-Replace any damaged components before the heat arrives.
+Walk the property before the heat sets in and check every outdoor tap, hose connection and irrigation fitting.
+Turn the system on and watch for leaks, wet patches and sprinkler heads that have stopped working.
+Replace whatever is damaged now.

 What Is a Summer Plumbing Maintenance Checklist?

-Here is a practical checklist to prepare your plumbing for a Canberra summer:
+A practical run through to get your plumbing ready for a Canberra summer:

-1. Clear gutters and downpipes.
-Remove all leaves, bark, and debris.
-Check that downpipes are connected and directing water away from the house.
+- Clear the gutters and downpipes of leaves, bark and debris, and check the downpipes are still connected and throwing water away from the house.

-3. Test all outdoor taps.
-Turn them on fully and check for leaks at the tap, the wall connection, and the hose fitting.
+- Turn every outdoor tap on fully and look for leaks at the tap, at the wall connection and at the hose fitting.
 Replace worn washers.

-4. Inspect your irrigation system.
-Run each zone and check for broken heads, split pipes, and leaking fittings.
-Adjust sprinkler coverage to avoid watering paths and driveways.
+- Run each irrigation zone and check for broken heads, split pipe and leaking fittings.
+While you are there, adjust the coverage so you are not watering the path and the driveway.

-5. Service your hot water system.
-If it has not been serviced in the last 12 months, book a service.
-Check the pressure relief valve and look for any signs of leaking around the base.
+- Book a hot water service if it has not had one in the last 12 months.
+Have the pressure relief valve checked and look for leaking around the base.

 When Should You Call a Plumber vs DIY?

-Some summer plumbing tasks are safe to do yourself.
-Clearing gutters, replacing tap washers, adjusting sprinkler heads, and checking for visible leaks are all DIY-friendly.
-However, anything involving pipes inside walls, under slabs, or underground should be left to a licensed plumber.
+Plenty of summer plumbing is safe to do yourself.
+Clearing gutters, replacing tap washers, adjusting sprinkler heads and checking for visible leaks are all fair game.
+Anything involving pipe inside a wall, under a slab or underground is work for a licensed plumber.

 How Should You Prepare Your Plumbing Before Going on Holiday?

-If you are heading away for the summer holidays, take a few steps to protect your plumbing while you are gone:
+If you are heading away over the summer break, a few minutes before you leave protects the house while you are gone:

-• Ask a neighbour to check.
-Have someone keep an eye on the property.
-If they notice water pooling in the yard or running down the driveway, they can call a plumber before you come home to a disaster.
+- Ask a neighbour to keep an eye on the place.
+If they spot water pooling in the yard or running down the driveway, they can get a plumber there before you come home to it.

 Need help with summer plumbing issues?